alfredodeza/scrapy-xpath/README.md

 We've been using a pre-downloaded file available in this repo for the examples and notebook exercises.
 But, so far, I haven't explained _why_ this is a good idea or why you would want to try it out.

-Usually, a spider will have a set of URLs that it will need to request when scrapping.
-However, there are several problems with this approach when starting a scrapping project to gather data.
+Usually, a spider will have a set of URLs that it will need to request when scraping.
+However, there are several problems with this approach when starting a scraping project to gather data.
 Let's go into some of the details regarding parsing live websites and requesting data each time.

 ### First iterations are always hard
 In the current repo, I already solved how to get to the data.
 However, when you start working with a live website, you will have to take the time to find how to get to the data.
 Then, every time you "try it out" again, you need to make a live request to the website and download its contents.